ReneTC/laser_video/manus.md

 <img src="./09_atom_reveal_3/correct_color_int/correct_color_int.gif"/>

 The example showed the atom absorbed a uv light, going from state 1->3. then release a blue photon from state 3->2. and again this red light from state 2->1 as we have seen before.
-This process is called a photoluminescence, which you have seen from UV parties.
+This process is called a photoluminescence, which you might know from UV parties.

 <img src="uv.jpg">

-The room actually lighten up with UV rays, but our eyes can't see that frequency so the room appear dark.
-We can have a 3-level atom material that will absorb the uv light at state 3, then spontaneously emit to level 2 and then 1.
+The room is actually lighten up with UV rays, but our eyes can't see that frequency so the room appear dark.
+But if we have a 3-level atom material that will absorb the uv light at state 3, then spontaneously emit to level 2 and then 1.
 In our example, The 5.00 eV photon got absorbed, then released a 3.00 eV blue photon and then a 2.00 eV red photon.
-3.00 eV and 2.00 eV is visble for our eyes, but 5.00 eV is not!
+3.00 eV and 2.00 eV is visible for our eyes, but 5.00 eV is not!

-Another thing that we need for our atom to work as a laser gain material is it needs to have a "meta stable state".
-It's a state, where the atom can't de-excite without any interference.
+Another thing that we need for our atom to work as a laser gain material is it needs to have a "meta stable state". which is a state, where the atom can't deexcite without any interference.
 The reason has to do with quantum mechanics, so let's just take it as a fact.
 We will need an atom that can spontaneously emit from state 3->2, but the state 2 is a meta stable state.
 So once the electron is in state 2 it can't fall down to state 1 by it self.
 This is called forbidden by the section rules, if you want to learn more.

 <img src="./09_atom_reveal_3/meta_stable/meta_stable.gif"/>

+Furthermore, a good atom for a gain medium should have a short life-time in state 3 such that it will quickly de-excite to state 2.

+Alright let's use the other representation again for the atom.
+This is what can happen, shown with the smaller represents:
+- Absorption 1 -> 2
+- Absorption 2 -> 3
+- Absorption 1 -> 3
+- Stimulated emission 2 -> 1
+- Stimulated emission 3 -> 2
+- Stimulated emission 3 -> 1
+- spontaneously emssion 3 -> 2
+- spontaneously emssion 2 -> 1